-- > Know what is expected of them in terms of behaviour (where possible), in their own classrooms, around school and when they are on school visits. - > Develop awareness of the consequences of their behaviour. - > Try to explain what causes their behaviour to escalate and what helps them to remain calm. - > Treat others with respect and dignity and look after their environment.
+- > Develop awareness of how their behaviour impacts their environment and their peers. - > Try to explain what causes their behaviour to escalate and what helps them to regulate. - > Treat others with respect and dignity and look after their environment.

 5.6.
 External Agencies